 ... and in the right-hand pane, set its 'Audio output (device) channel(s): Channel(s)' setting to the mono audio device channel that you want to use for your sub-woofer.
+(Mono channels can be found near the end of the drop-down channel list, after the stereo pairs.)

-If you want to set up an additional stereo pair of 'rear' speakers for surround-sound, then now instead select the following entry (mixer bus) in the left-hand browse list:
+If you also want to set up an additional stereo pair of 'rear' speakers for surround-sound, then:

-Mxr prst 1: Mstr mix bus 7 'Perspctv mix: outp perspv 3 (rear 1/main)'.
+[Still within the mixer preset 1 node]: Master mix 7 'Perspctv mix: outp persp 3 (rear 1/main)'.